chandansh27/Test_Automation_Emp_Assignment_Orange_HRM/README.md

 4. To run the `orange-HRM.spec and orange-HRM-API.spec` files , either run command from terminal  npx playwright test  , this is will run the test in  headless mode  or click on the file e.g orange-HRM.spec , right click on it and click on Run Tests

 5. Reports will get genarted under Playwright-report folder , right click on index.html file --> Reveal in File explorer and double click on it

+   ###### POM (Page Object Model)
+   Used POM as a design pattern to written the class under pageObjectModel folder for better usage of code/script called the methods in main spec file which is : orange-HRM.spec Have used Faker.js to generate realistic data , we can use Json and Xls also as data driven apparch , but have used faker for relalistc data apprach:  https://www.npmjs.com/package/@faker-js/faker

+   ############### Execution Test cases from Jenkins

+   Have installed Jenkins and NPM pacakeg on EC2 and configuration have done on Jenkins server , but facing some error related to configuartion